 Kenya: Big Life Foundation

-Location: Chyulu Hills, in the north-east of the Tsavo ecosystem
+Location: Chyulu Hills, in the north-east of the Tsavo ecosystem, Kenya

-Activities: Anti-poaching and monitoring patrols, rhino dung DNA analysis, reafforestation programme, Predator Compensation Fund, education bursaries and mobile health clinic
+Activities: Anti-poaching and monitoring patrols, research, Reafforestation programme, Predator Compensation Fund, education bursaries and mobile health clinic

 Chyulu Hills National Park, Kenya, and the adjacent Mbirikani Group Ranch.
 These lie to the north of Tsavo East National Park and form part of the Amboseli-Tsavo ecosystem.
 The below map shows the area that Big Life work to protect.